 Many analytics tools use persistent cookies or fingerprinting to identify returning visitors.
 Clickport takes a different approach.

 We generate a daily-rotating identifier by hashing the visitor's IP address, User-Agent, and a random salt.
-This hash changes every day based on your site's timezone.
-The raw IP address is never written to disk, and the salt rotates daily, making it impossible to:
+The hash changes every day.
+The raw IP address is never written to disk, and the salt is destroyed after a 24-hour overlap window.
+This makes it impossible to:

 This approach gives website owners useful aggregate metrics (unique visitor counts) while preserving individual privacy.